Fixed or Variable Mortgage Canada (2025 Guide)

 Variable-Rate Mortgage: Payments fluctuate based on interest rate changes, providing you with potential savings if rates decline.
 Be prepared for payment increases if rates rise again in the future.

-Here’s how a 0.5% and 1% drop in the variable rate would affect monthly payments for an 800K mortgage balance:
+Here’s how a 0.5% and 1% drop in Canadian mortgage rates would affect monthly payments for an 800K variable rate mortgage balance:

 Starting Rate at 5.35%: Monthly payment = approximately $4,876.